AliDousa/phim/USER_GUIDE.md

 ## Running Simulations

 The platform offers several sophisticated epidemiological models, each suited for different types of analysis and research questions.
-Understanding when and how to use each model type is essential for generating meaningful insights.
+When you start a simulation, it is processed asynchronously in the background.
+This means you don't have to wait for it to finish and can continue using the platform or even close your browser.
+You can monitor the real-time status of your simulations on the dashboard.

 ### SEIR Compartmental Models